PatriceSim/M850-C-Driver/README.md

 # M850-C-Driver
-Driver for AllenBradley Micro850 with Visual Basic C#
+Driver for Allen Bradley Micro850 with Visual Studio C#

-//Import files in your projets in visual Basic.
+//Import files in your projets in Visual Studio.

 //Exemple with a Android application :